avengerandy/RewriteDagger/README.md

 - `getCodeContent(string $path): string`: get code content that corresponds to `$path`.
 - `includeCode(string $codeContent): void`: evaluate `$codeContent`.

-In PHP, there are two way can evaluate a string as code.
-One is write string as a real file then `include()` or `require()` it, the other is use `eval` function.
-RewriteDagger implement them in `FileCodeRepository` and `EvalCodeRepository` respectively.
+In PHP, there are two ways to evaluate a string as code.
+One is to write the string as a real file then `include()` or `require()` it, the other is to use `eval()` function.
+RewriteDagger implements them in FileCodeRepository and EvalCodeRepository respectively.

 <br>